mashgreat2/notes/README.md

-# A Fullstack simple Notes app built with Django, React, and MobX.
+# A simple CRUD app built with Django, React, and MobX.